Mobile Suit Gundam: Gundam vs. Zeta Gundam

-Synopsis
+Plot

 The game takes place within the continuity of Mobile Suit Gundam, Mobile Suit Zeta Gundam, and Mobile Suit Gundam ZZ.
 Although the overall environment that the arcade mode is placed in is set seven years after the one-year war that took place during the first major entry.
 In the game, the player can play through several game modes that will allow access to unlock characters, weapons, artwork and more.
 It is even possible to unlock Gundam suits from Gundam SEED (despite the fact Mobile Suit Gundam SEED does not take place in the universal century continuity).